nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Here are a few things you should do and not do throughout add-on development:

 1. Do talk with users: it is important to remember that your add-ons will be used by NVDA users around the world, so it is important to keep in touch with your users to gather bug reports and suggestions.
-2. Do ask for help if needed: If you're stuck, you can ask other add-on writers anytime for solutions or tips, or if you need to, ask for colaboration from other add-on developers.
+2. Do ask for help if needed: If you're stuck, you can ask other add-on writers anytime for solutions or tips, or if you need to, ask for collaboration from other add-on developers.
 3. Do test your add-on on more than one computer: sometimes, a bug in one computer may help you solve problems on your add-on on your computer later.
 4. Don't use fancy code without understanding your intentions: a typo or forgotten indentation can become troublesome when you debug an add-on.
 5. Do keep up to date with NVDA core changes: sometimes, you may find that your add-on might not work due to NVDA core code changes.
 Be sure to read "changes for developers" section in NVDA's What's New document to keep up to date with code changes that may affect your add-on.